 Entities also need to consider the timing of when NAV information is available because that may present practical challenges.
 That is, an investor needs to determine whether investee NAV information will be available in sufficient time for its financial reporting purposes.
 In addition, an investor needs to make sure that the investee has performed appropriate procedures in determining the NAV that the investor will use in its financial reporting.
-Refer to section 18 of our FRD publication, Fair value measurement, for further discussion.
+Refer to section 18 of our FRD, Fair value measurement, for further discussion.

-3.3.2.1.2 Timing of the election
+3.3.2.1.2 Reassessment and discontinuance of the election

 An entity has to make a separate election to use the measurement alternative for each eligible investment.
 Entities are required to reassess at each reporting period whether an investment they elect to measure using the measurement alternative continues to qualify for the alternative.
-If an investment no longer qualifies to be measured using the measurement alternative, the entity should stop applying
+If an investment no longer qualifies to be measured using the measurement alternative, the entity should stop applying the measurement alternative to the investment and begin to measure it at FV-NI.